pgjdbc/pgjdbc/docs/content/documentation/use.md

 * **`defaultRowFetchSize (`*int*`)`**\
 Determine the number of rows fetched in `ResultSet` by one fetch with trip to the database.
 Limiting the number of rows are fetch with each trip to the database allow avoids unnecessary memory consumption and as a consequence `OutOfMemoryError` .
-The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
+The default is zero, meaning that in `ResultSet` will fetch all rows at once.
 Negative number is not available.

 * **`loginTimeout (`*int*`)`**\
 Specify how long to wait for establishment of a database connection.
 The timeout is specified in seconds max(2147484).